Lyndon LaRouche: University studies, Marxism, marriage

 LaRouche attended Northeastern University in Boston and left in 1942.
 He later wrote that his teachers "lacked the competence to teach me on conditions I was willing to tolerate".
 As a Quaker, he was a conscientious objector during World War II and joined a Civilian Public Service camp in lieu of military service.
 In 1944, he decided to enlist in the United States Army and served with the Medical Corps in India and Burma during the Burma campaign.
 At the end of the war, he was working as a clerk in the Ordnance Corps, and later described his decision to enlist as the most important decision of his life.
 In his 1988 autobiography, LaRouche said that being asked to express his views on the death of President Franklin D. Roosevelt to a group of fellow G.I.s led him to define his "principal lifelong political commitment, that the United States should take postwar world leadership in establishing a world order dedicated to promoting the economic development of what we call today "developing nations".

-LaRouche wrote that, while in the conscientious objector camp, he discussed Marxism, and while traveling home on the SS General Bradley in 1946, he met Don Merrill, a fellow soldier, also from Lynn, who converted him to Trotskyism.
+LaRouche wrote that, while in the conscientious objector camp, he discussed Marxism, and while traveling home on the SS General Bradley in 1946, he met Donald Merrill, a fellow soldier, also from Lynn, who converted him to Trotskyism.
 Back in the U.S., he resumed his education at Northeastern University but dropped out.
 He returned to Lynn in 1948 and the next year joined the Socialist Workers Party (SWP) to recruit at the GE River Works there, adopting the name "Lyn Marcus" for his political work.
 He arrived in New York City in 1953, where he worked as a management consultant.
 In 1954 he married Janice Neuberger, a member of the SWP.
 Their son, Daniel, was born in 1956.